Third World (band): 1980s

+2000s-present

 Despite several more line-up changes, including the departures of Cooper and Stewart, and a decline in mainstream success, the band is still recording and performing up to the present day, including in front of a television audience at the Cricket World Cup 2007 Opening Ceremony in Trelawny.

 In 2008 the band received a lifetime achievement award from Charles Drew University.

 In January 2013, the group was awarded a Lifetime Achievement Award at the Jamaica Jazz and Blues Festival in Montego Bay as they celebrated their 40th year in music.

-In 2013 the group completed a 40th anniversary world tour; Illness forced Clarke to miss the European shows, with AJ Brown standing in as lead vocalist.

-William "Bunny Rugs" Clarke died on 2 February 2014 in hospital in Orlando, Florida, while battling cancer.
-Brown was announced as Bunny Rugs' replacement.
+Throughout 2013, the group completed a 40th anniversary world tour.
+Illness forced Clarke to miss the European shows, with AJ Brown standing in as lead vocalist.
+Clarke later died on 2 February 2014 in a hospital in Orlando, Florida, while battling cancer.
+Brown was announced as Bunny Rugs' permanent replacement.

-The album Under the Magic Sun is due to be released in June 2014 on Cleopatra Records, featuring vocals from Bunny Rugs, Brown, Coore, and Maurice Gregory.
+Their 21st album, Under the Magic Sun, was released in June 2014 on Cleopatra Records, featuring vocals from past members, including Bunny Rugs, Brown, Coore, and Maurice Gregory.

 Irvin "Carrot" Jarrett died on 31 July 2018, aged 69.

-The group's 2019 album More Work to be Done received a nomination for a Grammy Award in the Best Reggae Album category, the seventh time they have been nominated.
+The group's 2019 album More Work to be Done received a nomination for a Grammy Award in the Best Reggae Album category, their eighth nomination in the category.

+Michael "Ibo" Cooper died on 12 October 2023, aged 71.

+Milton "Prilly" Hamilton died on 17 February 2025, aged 74.

 Musical style

 While the band played roots reggae, they have also incorporated other styles into their music, and it was the initial influence of The Wailers that prompted the formation of the band to take on a new direction that combined reggae with other genres.
 The pop-oriented sound has given rise to criticism of the band over the years, with reggae purists uncomfortable with their incorporation of American soul and R&B into their sound.
 The band have played also folk-pop, hard rock, bossa nova, rap, light pop-jazz, doo-wop and calypso.
 Their style has been described as reggae fusion.
-Singer Bunny Rugs described the band's sound: "Strictly a reggae band, no. Definitely a reggae band, yes."
-Guitarist Cat Coore said of their music: "The hybrid of various types of music is a natural thing because, by growing up in Jamaica, we know the direct roots of reggae and ska.
+Bunny Rugs described the band's sound: "Strictly a reggae band, no. Definitely a reggae band, yes."
+Cat Coore said of their music: "The hybrid of various types of music is a natural thing because, by growing up in Jamaica, we know the direct roots of reggae and ska.
 At the same time we live in a country where you get to hear Chuck Berry, Fats Domino and all the R&B artists."
 Bassist Richard Daley said "we took roots reggae music and put branches on top of it".